containers/podman-desktop/website/blog/2024-10-05-kubernetes-blog.md

 - Create a pod
 - Set up a local Kubernetes cluster
 - Deploy the application to Kubernetes
-- Verify the running
+- Verify the running service
- service

 ## Building a containerized application

-You can build a containerized application that uses:
+With this blog, you will build a containerized application that uses:
+- a backend Redis server container
 - a frontend Python application container
-- a backend Redis server container

 To do so, you can pull the relevant images from the `quay.io` registry.

 1. Go to the **Images** component page.
 2. Click **Pull**.
   ![pull from registry](img/building-a-kubernetes-application/pulling-from-registry.png)
-3. Start the first backend container:
+3. Start the first container:
     1. Enter the image name to pull from a registry.
 For example, `quay.io/podman-desktop-demo/podify-demo-backend`.
     ![enter image name](img/building-a-kubernetes-application/enter-image-name.png)
     2. Click **Pull image**.
 A download complete notification opens.